The Science of Writing Instruction

 Dr. Steve Graham

-Steve Graham’s groundbreaking research on SRSD and the science of writing—how it functions, evolves, and can be effectively taught—has profoundly reshaped the field of writing instruction.
+Steve Graham’s groundbreaking research on SRSD and the science of writing—how it functions, evolves, and can be effectively taught—has profoundly reshaped the field of writing education and redefined the best practices in writing instruction.
 His work has provided critical insights as an advisor to the U.S. Department of Education and has played a pivotal role in driving evidence-based reforms shaping national and international curriculum development.
 Graham’s global research has set the standard for effective writing implementation, significantly advancing student literacy and academic success, solidifying his status as a leading figure in writing of science.

 “SRSD is grounded in so much research and has been proven to enhance writing by integrating strategies, self-regulation, and cognitive processes, making it a scientifically supported teaching method.”